gloriakang/banana-phone/work/flu-0.md

 ##                       1.2682                       0.9943
 ```

-When adjusting for gender, ethnicity, employment, and marital status, significant predictors of being sick included female gender (AOR = 1.4011) and hispanic ethnicity (AOR = 1.8491)
+When adjusting for gender, ethnicity, employment, and marital status, significant variables for being sick included female gender (OR = 1.4011) and hispanic ethnicity (OR = 1.8491)

 ***